"KCS is not something you do in addition to solving problems... KCS becomes the way you solve problems." – KCS Academy

 Following the focus for this post, let’s go through each of the four first steps:

 Knowledge always starts with the customer.
 Afterall, what they’re experiencing is what’s important to your business.
 When a customer asks a question, a support article is created as part of answering that customer.
 Your agents write articles based on the customer's context and are at the same time making that knowledge relevant and searchable.

 Step 2: Structure knowledge

 The best way to write a support article is from the customer's perspective.
 To do this properly, in most cases it’s easiest to start from a template.
 This ensures that the agents get the right perspective and makes the knowledge base uniform.

 When a customer asks a question the agent has to search the knowledge base.
 Each time a support article is reused you’re providing consistent service, which is so important these days for your customer experience.

 Step 4: Improve knowledge

-Next step is to improve your collective knowledge.
-Making sure your agents knows this, takes part in it and ownership of it is vital to the success of KCS.
+The next step is to improve your collective knowledge.
+Making sure your agents know this, take part in it; ownership of it is vital to the success of KCS.
 It’s not just them, it’s a project for their colleagues, your business and your customers.